Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 &emsp; &emsp; Short fits typical revolver barrel length.  \
 &emsp; &emsp; Long goes a bit beyond that.
 - **SMG Barrels**: Autopistol, Autoguns  \
-&emsp; Based on the HK MP-5  \
+&emsp; Based on the HK MP5  \
-&emsp; &emsp; MP-5 Navy, MP-5K, and MP-5SD  \
+&emsp; &emsp; MP5 Navy, MP5K, MP5SD, MP5SD HECU, MP5 MLI, MP5 Surefire Light  \
+&emsp; &emsp; MP5SD HECU is used by Half Life 1 HECU Marines  \
 &emsp; On Autoguns, front post is aligned to the MT Autopistol Sight.  \
-&emsp; On Autoguns, it's best used with the Braced Autogun Receivers.  \
+&emsp; On Autoguns, the Navy barrel is best used with the Braced Autogun Receivers.  \

 ### Foregrips